complexarchetype/499B/README.md

 This has been an often-overlooked issue and often leads to unreported productivity loss in form of sick leave and other latent health effects.
 So, using extrapolated WGBT modeling we were able to device a monitoring system that would be able to report worker discomfort and also automatically regulate the indoor temperature by adjusting ventilation setting.

+It has been a great endeavor for us from the inception of our project leading to its prototype phase.
+Throughout the journey we have encountered

+We have strived to devise a cost-effective solution by devising a model that can integrate various safety features into an all-in-one package.
+There have rarely been any solutions in our country that offers the same concept as ours.

+Thus, the primary goal of our project was to present a prototype model based on our conceptual idea of an integrated industrial monitoring system.
+Despite the limitations of our mockup we have successfully demonstrated the proposed features.
+In real life scenario further tuning of WBGT measurements using our algorithm should help us to achieve our goal.
+We strongly believe that large scale implementation of our project in the wider industry of this country could bring a considerable positive change in working condition of workers in vital industry such as RMG.